Carlos Andrés Gómez

 Takeaways:

-- Participants will comprehend concepts related to diversity, social identity, equity, and inclusion.
+• Participants will comprehend concepts related to diversity, social identity, equity, and inclusion

-- Participants will build cultural competency and awareness about unconscious bias, structural and systemic inequity, and intersectionality.
+• Participants will build cultural competency and awareness about unconscious bias, structural and systemic inequity, and intersectionality

-- Participants will examine the effect of cultural norms on policies, established practices, and ways of thinking, particularly as it relates to social identity and equity.
+• Participants will examine the effect of cultural norms on policies, established practices, and ways of thinking, particularly as it relates to social identity and equity

-- Participants will analyze common pitfalls and obstacles that undermine equity and inclusion.
+• Participants will analyze common pitfalls and obstacles that undermine equity and inclusion

-- Participants will identify concrete strategies to be more culturally-responsive, affirming, and inclusive.
+• Participants will identify concrete strategies to be more culturally responsive, affirming, and inclusive

 Reimagining Gender: Beyond Socialized Roles, Beyond the Binary

 This interactive session will examine the ways in which we have been taught to think about gender.
 More specifically: what values and assumptions have we been socialized to believe about gender?
 And how do those ideas impact how we think about ourselves, navigate the world, and interact with each other?
 How are new paradigms subverting outdated clichés like the rigid gender binary and prescribed gender roles?
 How do our other identities (i.e. race, sexuality, socioeconomic status, nationality, religion, dis/ability, etc.) impact how we understand and experience gender?
-Using history, intersectionality, and personal experience as frames for discussion, participants will collectively explore these and other concepts.

 Takeaways:

-- Participants will comprehend concepts related to gender, equity, and inclusion.
+• Participants will comprehend concepts related to gender, equity, and inclusion

-- Participants will build competency and awareness about unconscious gender bias, sexism, and transphobia.
+• Participants will build competency and awareness about unconscious gender bias, sexism, and transphobia

-- Participants will examine the effect of friends, family, culture, technology, and media on behavior and ways of thinking, as it relates to gender.
+• Participants will examine the effect of friends, family, culture, technology, and media on behavior and ways of thinking, as it relates to gender

-- Participants will identify concrete strategies to counteract unconscious gender bias, sexism, and transphobia.
+• Participants will identify concrete strategies to counteract unconscious gender bias, sexism, and transphobia

 Tools for Self-Care: Mental Wellness & Emotional Resilience

-In a time of intense isolation, grief, and stress, the need for strategies to promote mental wellness and build emotional resilience are more urgent than ever.
-With pressure building to find ever innovative and responsive ways to address our students’ building mental health crisis, this session will be focused on ways to keep students motivated and supported.
-Join Carlos Andrés Gómez (poet, author, educator) for this timely and interactive program focused on finding ways to navigate some of the most pressing challenges of our new normal.
-From routine building to evidence-based psychological strategies and more, participants will leave with practical tools and a resource list for how best to support mental and emotional wellness.
-(Highly recommended for all college student leaders, educators, staff, and administrators.)
+In a time of intense isolation, grief, and stress, the need for strategies to promote mental wellness and build emotional resilience is more urgent than ever.
+With pressure building to find ever-innovative and responsive ways to address our students’ building mental health crises, this session will be focused on ways to keep students motivated and supported.

 Takeaways:

-- Attendees will build competency and awareness about mental and emotional health, relevant concepts, and evidence-based strategies for mental wellness and emotional resilience.
+• Attendees will build competency and awareness about mental and emotional health, relevant concepts, and evidence-based strategies for mental wellness and emotional resilience

-- Attendees will examine the effect of various strains on their mental and emotional wellbeing, as well as strategies for alleviating those stresses.
+• Attendees will examine the effect of various strains on their mental and emotional well-being, as well as strategies for alleviating those stresses

-- Attendees will identify concrete strategies to promote mental wellness and emotional resilience.
+• Attendees will identify concrete strategies to promote mental wellness and emotional resilience

 Our Intersecting Selves: Diversity, Equity, Inclusion, & Accessibility

 This interactive session explores how our intersecting social identities impact access in the world.
-We will interrogate historical legacies of structural inequity and privilege.
+We will interrogate the historical legacies of structural inequity and privilege.
 Moreover, we will investigate the ways in which some social identities enable the wielding of unearned structural power, while others, simultaneously, make us susceptible to systemic and interpersonal discrimination.
-Using history, intersectionality, and personal experience as frames for discussion, participants will collectively explore these and other concepts.

 Takeaways:

-- Participants will comprehend concepts related to diversity, social identity, equity, inclusion, and accessibility.
+• Participants will comprehend concepts related to diversity, social identity, equity, inclusion, and accessibility

-- Participants will build cultural competency and awareness about unconscious bias, structural and systemic inequity, and intersectionality.
+• Participants will build cultural competency and awareness about unconscious bias, structural and systemic inequity, and intersectionality

-- Participants will examine the effect of friends, family, culture, technology, and media on behavior and ways of thinking, particularly as it relates to social identity and equity.
+• Participants will examine the effect of friends, family, culture, technology, and media on behavior and ways of thinking, particularly as it relates to social identity and equity

-- Participants will identify concrete strategies to counteract unconscious bias and structural inequity.
+• Participants will identify concrete strategies to counteract unconscious bias and structural inequity

 Four Keys for First-Years (& Beyond)